kaydansky/private-diary/README.md

 ## 📄 License

-- MIT License.
+This project is released under the MIT License.
-- Created by Alexander Kaydansky (kaydansky@gmail.com) - 2025

 ## 🤝 Contributing